Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Further Discussions on Related Works

 \subsection{Detailed Comparison with Causal Fairness Approaches}

-Among previous algorithmic fairness approaches, causal fairness analyses are most closely related to our work since they also emphasize the role of data generating process (Section \ref{supp:related_work:observational_vs_causal}).
-In this subsection, we provide a detailed comparison between our approach and previous works on causal fairness, in terms of the question of interest (Section \ref{supp:related_work:comparison_causal_fairness:question_of_interest}), further remarks from a purely technical perspective of causal inference (Section~\ref{supp:related_work:comparison_causal_fairness:technical_remark}), and whether or not our framework are in tension with previous causal fairness approaches (Section \ref{supp:related_work:comparison_causal_fairness:no_conflict}).
+In this subsection, we provide a detailed comparison between our position and previous works on causal fairness, in terms of the question of interest (Section \ref{supp:related_work:comparison_causal_fairness:question_of_interest}), and whether or not our framework are in tension with previous causal fairness approaches (Section \ref{supp:related_work:comparison_causal_fairness:no_conflict}).

-\subsubsection{Question of Interest}
+\subsubsection{\textbf{Question of Interest}}

-To avoid overloading the term ``counterfactual'' in the causal inference literature \citep{spirtes1993causation,pearl2000causality,peters2017elements}, we use ``counter-factual'' (with a hyphen, as an opposite to ``factual'') to denote that something does not happen in the current reality.
+\\ To avoid overloading the term ``counterfactual'' in the causal inference literature \citep{spirtes1993causation,pearl2000causality,peters2017elements}, we use ``counter-factual'' (with a hyphen, as an opposite to ``factual'') to denote that something does not happen in the current reality.
 Previous causal fairness approaches have utilized interventional \citep{kilbertus2017avoiding,nabi2018fair,nabi2019learning,nabi2022optimal} and/or counterfactual \citep{kusner2017counterfactual,chiappa2019path,wu2019pc} causal effects in the technical formulation, and aim to answer the following question: \begin{question}[\textbf{Counter-Factual Analysis Starting from Protected Features}] Under certain conditions and assumptions, what would happen to the predicted outcome in the factual world and the counter-factual world, had \textbf{the protected feature(s)} taken different values? \end{question}

 Based on estimating or bounding certain causal effects among variables, including the protected feature, the (predicted) outcome, and certain variables that are closely related to but not the protected feature itself, e.g., proxy variables \citep{kilbertus2017avoiding}, redlining attributes \citep{zhang2017causal}, admissible variables \citep{salimi2019interventional}, and so on, the fairness violation is quantified in terms of causal effects between the protected feature and the (predicted) outcome.
 There is a reductive focus solely upon the protected feature when modeling the discrimination.
 For instance, it is a common practice for causal fairness notions to consider varying the value of protected feature \citep{kilbertus2017avoiding,kusner2017counterfactual,nabi2018fair,nabi2019learning,nabi2022optimal,chiappa2019path,wu2019pc} as the starting point.
 Recently, \citet{tang2024procedural} have also proposed to consider not only edges or paths originating from the protected feature, but also all objectionable components in the data generating process, to address procedural fairness.